TheSilvered/nest/docs/c_api/c_api-iter.md

 **Returns:**

--1 on failure and 0 on succcess.
-The error may not be set.
+`-1` on failure and `0` on succcess.
+The error may be set internally and must not be set by the caller.

 ---